 • Venice’s Community Center, William H. Jervey Jr. Venice Public Library, and Venice Museum & Archives located in the city’s Cultural Campus, offer a wide variety of educational, recreational, and social resources and activities for the community.

-• Nearly 20 different businesses offering a range of products and services, including women’s fashions, jewelry, home décor, beauty salon, spas, florist, and financial, accounting, and insurance services.
+• Nearly 20 different businesses offering a range of products and services, including women’s fashions, jewelry, home décor, beauty salons and spas, accounting and other professional services.

 A Closer Look at Its Historical Buildings